joycse06/toy-robot-updated/README.md

 * Use *dependency injection* where applicable.
 * Use builders to construct a `CommandDescriptor` so the `Simulator` can perform it's operation without worrying about invalid commands.
 As long as it receives an instance of the `CommandDescriptor` it can be sure that it has a valid command.
 * Tries to follow `SRP` (Single Responsibility Principle) but couldn't spend enough time looking back at them after finishing it.
 Sometimes looking at a complete solution gives opportunities to find out modelling/design problems.
-* Tries to use `Result` types to represent errors rather than using `exception for control flow` or passing around nils when a recoverable error occurs.
+* Tries to use `Result` type to represent errors rather than using `exception for control flow` or passing around nils when a recoverable error occurs.
 * Tries to use `CLI` as a delivery mechanism while striving to make the core of the `app` reusable with other delivery mechanisms easily (e.g. web).